root-project/web/manual/fitting/index.md

 ### Creating a fit model

-To fit a data set, a model is needed to describe the data, such as a probability density function (PDF) describing the observed data or a hypothetical function describing the relationship between the independent variables `X` and the single dependent variable `Y`.
+To fit a dataset, a model is needed to describe the data, such as a probability density function (PDF) describing the observed data or a hypothetical function describing the relationship between the independent variables `X` and the single dependent variable `Y`.
 The model can have any number of k independent variables.
 For example, in fitting a k-dimensional histogram, the independent variables `X` are the coordinates of the bin centers and `Y` is the bin weight.

 The model function needs to be expressed as function of some unknown parameters.
 The fitting will find the best parameter value to describe the observed data.